-- 3. Juvenile consistently recognizes and interrupts patterns of thought and/or behavior associated with his/her abusive behavior (dynamic patterns). - 4.
+- 1. Juvenile consistently defines all types of abuse (self, others, property). - 2.
+Juvenile acknowledges risks and uses foresight and safety planning to moderate risk.43 - 3.
+Juvenile consistently recognizes and interrupts patterns of thought and/or behavior associated with his/her abusive behavior (dynamic patterns). - 4.
 Juvenile consistently demonstrates emotional recognition, expression and empathic responses to self and others (empathy). - 5.
-Juvenile demonstrates functional coping patterns when stressed. - 6.
+Juvenile demonstrates functional coping patterns when stressed.44 - 6.
 Juvenile accepts responsibility for offending and abusive behavior. - 7.
 Juvenile has demonstrated the ability to manage frustration and unfavorable events, anger management and self-protection skills. - B. Improving overall health, strengths, skills and resources relevant to successful functioning.